robsonvn/laravel-couchdb/readme.md

 Limitations
 ------------

-* Due the way we're creating index this library do not works with the Full Text Search engine enabled yet.
+* Due the way we're creating index this library does not work with the Full Text Search engine enabled yet.
+* Aggregation, group by and distinct operations is not supported yet.

 TODO
 ------------

-* Add compatibility to work with Full Text Search engine on.
+* Add compatibility to work with Full Text Search engine.
 * Add support to MorphToMany relationship.
+* Add support to aggregation, group by and distinct operations.